microsoft/Windows-AppConsult-PWALab/Manual/README.md

 #### Fetch APIs
 We have already seen this API in action talking about Promises.
 Fetch is a new modern API to perform HTTP operations in JavaScript.
 Despite the name, these APIs can be used to perform any kind of HTTP requests, not only GET but also POST, PUT, DELETE, etc.

 The basic usage is quite straightforward.
-You pass to the **fetch()** method the URL of the resource you want to access: by default, it will be performed a HTTP GET against it.
+You pass to the **fetch()** method the URL of the resource you want to access: by default, it will perform a HTTP GET against it.
 After that, you use the **then()** function to specify the tasks to perform when the operation is completed; alternatively, you can also add a **catch()** statement to intercept any error that might happen and handle it.

 ```javascript
 fetch('./api/data.json')